k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: zombies shuffles in your direction but they can't/don't move
 - Scroll of magic dectection adjustments
 - Remove skill flag > from #enhance menu
+- Fix: prevent thievery skill from incrementing when only thing in the monster's inventory is gold